 DevOps: Solutions for You

 If DevOps sounds like a good fit for your organization’s needs but you want to make sure you get it right the first time, BMC is the IT solution partner you need.
 Read more about how the cloud and DevOps automated systems can help increase the rate at which you deploy products with BMC’s free eBook: Automate Cloud and DevOps Initiatives.

-For more information avoiding hidden costs and maximizing your enterprise’s return on their cloud investment, check out BMC’s eBook: Five Steps for Successfully Managing Your Cloud Costs.
+For more information avoiding hidden costs and maximizing your enterprise’s return on their cloud investment.
 BMC provides tools for managing and implementing cloud systems such as their Multi-Cloud Management services.
 Whether you are just getting started using cloud computing for your enterprise or you’re migrating over into a multi-cloud setup, BMC has the tools and expertise you need to ensure you get the most out of your DevOps investments.

 In addition to cloud management tools, BMC offers consulting and deployment services.
 BMC’s expert consultants are available to work with you to bring their knowledge and expertise to your organization.
 BMC provides custom-tailored Deployment Services for your organization to tackle the unique challenges you face.
 When partnering with BMC, you get:

 - Faster service delivery: Agile releases that keep up with rapid demand